 100 g broccoli, cut into very small florets

-¼ red onion, quartered and very thinly sliced
+¼ red onion, very thinly sliced

 125 ml (½ cup) plain double cream yoghurt